Shivanya-Karukuri-3921/Shivanya-Karukuri/README.md

 ## 👩‍💻 About Me

-- 🎓 Aspiring **Data Analyst**
+- 🎓 Aspiring Data Analyst
 - 🔍 Skilled in Data Analysis, Visualization & Machine Learning
-- 📊 Strong interest in solving real-world business problems using data
+- 📊 Passionate about solving real-world problems using data
 - 🚀 Actively seeking opportunities in data-driven companies

 ---